gongyibei/infmidi/README.rst

     :alt: Documentation Status

-Manipulate midi and create music with a simple and high level interface.
+Manipulate midi and create music with a simple and high level interface in Python.

 Installation
 ------------